lanjoni/animals-ts/README.md

-# Animals TS, the "animal" library for your TypeScript projects
+# Animals TS, the "animal" module for your TypeScript projects

-This is a library that has in its web APIs records settings to facilitate the use and return of random animal images
+This is a module that has in its web APIs records settings to facilitate the use and return of random animal images